Roger Kingdon’s poems

 This book is passed, for the purpose of review.

-On 6th September 1999 I wrote the following sad little sonnet:
+On my birthday in 1999 I wrote the following sad little sonnet:

 ‘Thirty-eight and getting on a bit’